econorthwest/bart-link21-lum-assignment/README.md

-# BART Link21 Land Use Model Work-In-Progress Assignment Code
+# BART Link21 Land Use Model Headship and Assignment

+This repository contains work-in-progress code for the headship model and assignment step (location choice models) used in the Link21 Land Use Model.

 ## Useful links